uberslackin/umatiportal/README.md

 H2 UMATICORE groupware portal for self help groups

+as a teaching tool

+appropriate for engineering education and small group interpersonal health and wellness support

+##Areas of work

+possible student workgroup session areas of focus

+Umaticore allows a unique learning perspective; Working on software that you use.

+SOFTWARE PROJECT FEATURES

+  - simple one server deployment for cloud service mongodb and nodejs

+  - simple ui via bootstrap 4 and jquery 5

+  - markdown templeting system via pug

+  - git integrarion

+FEATURE DEVELOPMENT

+ - pluggable architecture for vendor supplied/ maintained features

+ - ajax-expressjs ajax form management in use for user profiles

+ - profile use case based interface 'switcher' ie. matching system within the expressjs framework

+  - CI/CD  ( SCDHUB.ORG website has place via staic git to netlify hugo-amp website.
+  - security updates, dev instance, testing instance, feature branch instance(s) Note all of this is provided via netlify.com and vercel.com free account service level.  [info]

+##Continuous
+Prioritation of feature requests

+web security,

+software management

+and web development

 [![Build Status](https://travis-ci.org/sahat/hackathon-starter.svg?branch=master)](https://travis-ci.org/sahat/hackathon-starter) [![Join the chat at https://gitter.im/sahat/hackathon-starter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/sahat/hackathon-starter?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Umati Self Help Group Codebase is made from Sahat's "Hackathon Starter" boilerplate code distribution.
 Umaticore continues to merge new features and security updates from.  updated for **Node.js** web applications.
 If you are about to clone or download this repo to work with for your own project, please --file and issue-- on Umaticore's public project project's issue page, which is located